 I purchased a Barnes & Noble Nook on Tuesday evening and so far my user experience of the device and the website has been thoroughly underwhelming to say the least.
 Where do I start?
 Okay, let’s begin with the device itself.
-It feels cheap and plastic and even though the screen is a smidgeon larger… Continue reading the rest of this article
+It feels cheap and plastic and even though the screen is a smidgeon larger… Continue reading the rest of the post

 Occasionally you get halfway through a book and start thinking to yourself “when is the author going to tell me how to use this technology to create something cool?”
 With PHP Game Programming, by Matt Rutledge, I had that feeling right up until the last page.
-I wouldn’t consider myself an expert PHP programmer—not by… Continue reading the remainder of this article
+I wouldn’t consider myself an expert PHP programmer—not by… Click here to read the remainder of the post

 I have to state this upfront, I enjoyed reading this next book, but constantly kept wondering when the author, Mike McShaffry, would talk about the “Game Coding Complete” aspects that I was expecting based on the title.
-I picked the book up looking for Steve McConnell’s Code Complete (Microsoft Press) worked from a game developer’s… Need to get the remainder of “Game Coding Complete?”
-Click here!
+I picked the book up looking for Steve McConnell’s Code Complete (Microsoft Press) worked from a game developer’s… Click here to read the remainder of the article

 It looks like Course Technology, now that it owns the Premier Press brand, have given its editors a double brief of “know thy audience” and “maintain subject focus.”
-I am just reading through the latest Premier Press lineup, and compared to the older books with green & black covers, the new titles really are offering… Craving to get the remainder of “Beginning DirectX 9?”
-Click here!
+I am just reading through the latest Premier Press lineup, and compared to the older books with green & black covers, the new titles really are offering… Craving to read the rest of “Beginning DirectX 9?”
+Click on this link!

 Oh man, is this book beautiful!
 Just browsing through the 500+ full-color images in The Art of 3D Computer Animation and Effects reminds me of why I entered the field of computer games and graphics in the first place.
-Author Isaac Kerlow evidently loves his work, and put a lot of that love and what… Looking to read the remainder of “The Art of 3D Computer Animation and Effects, 3rd Ed.?”
-Click this!
+Author Isaac Kerlow evidently loves his work, and put a lot of that love and what… Thirsting to get the rest of “The Art of 3D Computer Animation and Effects, 3rd Ed.?”
+Click the link!

 Graphics Programming Methods is another quality entry in the popular “Graphics” series from Charles River Media.
-The editor, Jeff Lander, who a few months ago wrapped up work on True Crime, (Activision) has been a long-time contributor to Game Developer magazine and one of the editors for the Game Programming Gems series, evidence that he… Looking to get the remainder of “Graphics Programming Methods?”
-Click this!
+The editor, Jeff Lander, who a few months ago wrapped up work on True Crime, (Activision) has been a long-time contributor to Game Developer magazine and one of the editors for the Game Programming Gems series, evidence that he… Continue reading the rest of “Graphics Programming Methods.”